 For our sake today, I want to impress upon you the need to be able to do a perfect squat (bodyweight first), and a pushup.

-Those basic movements have so much carryover for your movement in the surf, in life, and your training.
+Those basic movements have so much carryover for your movement in the surf, in life, and your training/foundation training.

 Being able to control your joints properly, moving efficiently through your hips and ankles, building control around the spine and torso, strengthening your shoulders, core integration, and the list goes on.

-This stuff is important and helps to build more durability, athletic capacity, and the fundamentals of movement… so you can get stronger… so you can improve your skill… so you can surf better, or pain free, or shred gnar.
+This stuff is important and helps to build more durability, athletic capacity, and the fundamentals of movement… so you can get stronger… you can improve your skill… and so you can surf better, or pain free, or shred gnar.